guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 The human learning procedure is the process of humans interacting with the world to determine whether they should learn new knowledge.
 For example, when humans are reading books or watching videos,  Human beings will judge what knowledge should be learned into the brain from learning materials.
 If the learner cannot judge by himself, the human teacher will tell or emphasize the knowledge point.

+![table1](/assets/png/llp/table1.png)

+![table2](/assets/png/llp/table2.png)

 #### 1.1 Problem Definition

-The definition of Learning Procedures (LP) in our work is how the system automatically updates/expand its training datasets with human conversations.
+The definition of Learning Procedures (LP) in our work is how the system automatically updates/expands its training datasets with human conversations.

 In other words, our approach optimizes the automatic expansion and updating of the training datasets.

 #### 1.2 Problem Importance

-![table1](/assets/png/llp/table1.png)

-![table2](/assets/png/llp/table2.png)
+Solving the problem means we give any human the ability to label data for our system.

 ### Discussion

 #### Limitation